skerkour/cloudflare-for-speed-and-security/README.md

 The ebooks are DRM free, of course :)

+## Stay Updated

+Want to stay updated?
+[Subscribe to my weekly newsletter](https://kerkour.com/subscribe) where I will share updates about the book and how to (ab)use technology for fun & profit: Programming, Hacking & Entrepreneurship.

+I hate spam even more than you do.
+I'll never share your email, and you can unsubscribe at any time.

 ## Early Access

 Between writing, editing and technical review, it can take some time to complete a book.
 This is why I release my books before they are completed.
 First, so that you can start learning today, but also, so I can get feedback and refine the content of the book with your feedback.